Regressive tax: Payroll taxes

 Payroll taxes, such as FICA and Unemployment Insurance in the United States, and consumption taxes such as value-added tax and sales taxes are regressive in that they both raise prices of purchased goods.
 Lower-income earners save and invest less money, so pay a larger proportion of their income toward these taxes, directly for sales tax and as the price increase required to make revenue covering payrolls for payroll taxes.

 Tariffs

 Tariffs are a tax imposed on imported goods from another country.
 Their main purpose, besides increasing revenue, is to protect domestic industries, since governments can use tariffs to benefit particular industries, often doing so to protect companies and jobs.
 For example, a tariff might be imposed on an imported good that competes with a domestically-produced good, making the imported good more expensive and thus less attractive to consumers.
-Some examples include tariffs imposed on steel imported into United States from all countries except for Canada and Mexico in April 2018 by Donald Trump Furthermore, Donald Trump's Tariffs on nearly all goods imported into the country, From January to April of 2025 the average applied US tariff rate rose from 2.5% to an estimated 27%- the highest level in over a century.Demonstrating an extreme example of Regressive taxation through Tariffs.
-Tariffs are often considered regressive as they disproportionately burden those with lower incomes, who typically spend a higher percentage of their earnings on goods affected by tariffs.
-The difference of change in after-tax income between lowest and top quintile is 0.2%.
+In cases where lower-income people spend a higher proportion of their earnings on goods subject to tariffs, the tariffs can be considered regressive.
+As an example, a 2018 analysis of tariffs in the first Trump administration by the Centre for Economic Policy Research found that tariffs disproportionately affected poor Americans, single parents, and women.